EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 On completion, a list of matching sequences is shown in order of E-value significance.
 Since identical peptides could be derived from different samples and runs, we use a unique hash sum (SHA256) as the sequence identifier.
-The mapping to UniProt identifiers and EBI Metagenomics run/sample accessions can be switched on by selecting ‘Customise’ on the results page and checking the appropriate boxes.
+The mapping to UniProt identifiers and MGnify run/sample accessions can be switched on by selecting ‘Customise’ on the results page and checking the appropriate boxes.

 .. figure:: images/sequence_search_result_custom2.png